a-dot-p/Text-Town-Square/README.md

-# Text-Town-Square
+# Text Town Square
-Interative Town Square for Discord text games of Blood on the Clocktower.
+This is a tool to make playing text games of Blood on the Clocktower on Discord easy to setup and run.

+_Features_